Keith Butler (baseball): Education

 A native of Morgantown, Kentucky, Butler attended Butler County High School and Wabash Valley College.
 At Wabash he made 20 appearances for the "Warriors", posting a 2.72 ERA with 59 strikeouts and an overall record of 6–2 in 43 innings of work on the mound.

 Professional career

 Minor leagues

-The Cardinals selected Butler in the 24th round of the 2009 MLB draft, the 729th overall selection.
-Among future Cardinal teammates also taken in the 2009 draft were Trevor Rosenthal, Matt Adams and Matt Carpenter.
+The St. Louis Cardinals selected Butler in the 24th round of the 2009 Major League Baseball draft, with the 729th overall selection.
+Among future Cardinal teammates also taken in the 2009 draft were Trevor Rosenthal, Matt Adams, and Matt Carpenter.
 He split time his first season between the Gulf Coast League Cardinals and the Johnson City Cardinals of the Appalachian League, posting a combined 1–1 record for the season with an ERA of 2.08 and 38 strikeouts over 30 1/3 innings.
 The performance was good enough to earn honors as The Cardinal Nation/Scout.com Gulf Coast League Cardinals "Reliever of the Year".